Randy Arozarena Player Props: Rays vs. Dodgers

 Randy Arozarena At The Plate

-- Arozarena is batting .311 with seven doubles, a triple, 11 home runs and 27 walks.
+- Arozarena has seven doubles, a triple, 11 home runs and 27 walks while hitting .306.

-- Among the qualified hitters, he ranks eighth in batting average, while his on-base percentage ranks sixth and he is 11th in slugging.
+- Among qualified hitters in MLB play, his batting average ranks ninth, his on-base percentage ranks fifth, and he is 12th in the league in slugging.

-- Arozarena has had an RBI in 22 games this season (44.0%), including eight multi-RBI outings (16.0%).
+- Arozarena has an RBI in 22 of 51 games this year, with multiple RBI in eight of them.
 He has also driven in three or more of his team's runs in five contests.

-- In 27 of 50 games this year, he has scored, and seven of those games included multiple runs.
+- He has scored a run in 27 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.